 If an Online Archive is enabled, administrators and users can set up their mailbox to automatically move old messages to the Online Archive using Archive Policies.

-We recommend using the new Archive feature to keep your Inbox clean of messages you’ve already answered or acted on.
+We recommend using the Archive feature to keep your Inbox clearof messages you’ve already answered or acted on.
+Think of the Archive like a file folder.
+You can store items in the Archive folder and still access them easily.
 You can also delete messages or move them to specific folders if that’s more your style.

 Frequently asked questions about archiving